 Saladmaster's direct sales is also part of the waterless cookware world.
 In fact, the major difference between waterless stainless steel cookware and other brands (All-Clad, Tramontina, etc.) is that you can't buy waterless brands at a retail store.

 (Saladmaster and the other waterless makers would say there's more to it than this, but in truth, the differences are minor.
 We'll discuss exactly what that means below.)

 Why Is Saladmaster Cookware So Expensive?

 The simplest answer is: It's expensive because people are willing to pay for it.
-(This is the truth for any premium-priced product.)
+(This is true for all premium-priced products.)

-You have to book a sales appointment and sit through an entire presentation to find out the current cost of a new set of Saladmaster cookware.
+You have to book a sales appointment and sit through a presentation to find out the cost of a set of Saladmaster.
 But this post from 2007 about a Saladmaster presentation says the set they were interested in was $3500 (too bad it doesn't say which set it was).
-This is dated, but it gives you an idea of the price you're going to pay for Saladmaster cookware.
+This is dated, but it gives you an idea of what you'll pay.

-Here are the main reasons Saladmaster can demand such a high price for their cookware.
+Here are the reasons Saladmaster demands such a high price.

 The Saladmaster "Lifestyle"

-The Saladmaster sales technique promotes an entire lifestyle of good health and good nutrition.
-In general, people who buy this cookware are deeply health conscious: concerned about the health and well-being of themselves and their families.
+The Saladmaster sales technique promotes an entire lifestyle of good health and nutrition.
+Most people who buy this cookware are health conscious.
 They believe that Saladmaster cookware is essential for achieving an optimal level of health.
 They believe that a healthy lifestyle is well worth the premium price they pay for the cookware, and that no other cookware can provide the health-conscious lifestyle they're looking for.

-How many people are going to say "no thanks" when asked if they're told a product can bring them excellent health, possibly prevent cancer, and maybe even help them live longer?
+How many people are going to say "no thanks" when asked if they're interested in a product that can bring them excellent health, possibly prevent cancer, and maybe help them live longer?